rekha-balan/azure-docs-test2-pr.nl-NL/articles/sql-database/sql-database-elastic-database-recovery-manager.md

    ```

 ## <a name="updating-shard-locations-after-a-geo-failover-restore-of-the-shards"></a>Updating shard locations after a geo-failover (restore) of the shards
 If there is a geo-failover, the secondary database is made write accessible and becomes the new primary database.
 The name of the server, and potentially the database (depending on your configuration), may be different from the original primary.
 Therefore the mapping entries for the shard in the GSM and LSM must be fixed.
 Similarly, if the database is restored to a different name or location, or to an earlier point in time, this might cause inconsistencies in the shard maps.
 The Shard Map Manager handles the distribution of open connections to the correct database.
-Distribution is based on the data in the shard map and the value of the sharding key that is the target of the application�s request.
+Distribution is based on the data in the shard map and the value of the sharding key that is the target of the applications request.
 After a geo-failover, this information must be updated with the accurate server name, database name and shard mapping of the recovered database.

 ## <a name="best-practices"></a>Best practices
 Geo-failover and recovery are operations typically managed by a cloud administrator of the application intentionally utilizing one of Azure SQL Databases business continuity features.
 Business continuity planning requires processes, procedures, and measures to ensure that business operations can continue without interruption.
 The methods available as part of the RecoveryManager class should be used within this work flow to ensure the GSM and LSM are kept up-to-date based on the recovery action taken.
 There are five basic steps to properly ensuring the GSM and LSM reflect the accurate information after a failover event.
 The application code to execute these steps can be integrated into existing tools and workflow.